shalom217/Suicide-Analysis/README.md

 This dataset tells about how many people have commited suicides between year 1985 to 2016, what was the circumstances and every information for the same.
 Dataset also includes Country, Year, Sex, Age Group, Count of suicides, Population, Suicide rate, GDP, GDP per Capita etc.
+And the aim of analysis of this dataset is to prevent suicides.

 # Analysis:
 In the analysis part, i have done exploratory data analysis considering data in every domain such as time, gender, GDPs etc and tried to find out every possible reason of suicides, created many tables(Added table defination in the comments) from the raw data and also represented in charts, please check the excel file(updated one).